godotengine/godot-docs/tutorials/matrices_and_transforms.rst

 .. image:: /img/tutomat11.png

-It's easy to guess that an *identity* matrix is just a matrix that aligns the transform to it's parent coordinate system.
+It's easy to guess that an *identity* matrix is just a matrix that aligns the transform to its parent coordinate system.
 It's an *OCS* that hasn't been translated, rotated or scaled.
 All transform types in Godot are created with *identity*.